AI

 To achieve a sustainable and systematic AI implementation in the biotech industry and life science labs in the coming years, several key actions need to be taken:

 1. Invest in Data Infrastructure and Standardization: Establish robust data infrastructure to support the storage, management, and sharing of diverse biological datasets.
-Implement data standardisation protocols, ontologies, and metadata schemas to ensure interoperability and consistency across datasets.
+Implement data standardization protocols, ontologies, and metadata schemas to ensure interoperability and consistency across datasets.
 Invest in data curation, annotation, and quality control processes to maintain data integrity and reliability.

 2. Develop AI Talent and Expertise: Invest in training programs and professional development opportunities to build AI expertise within biotech and life science labs.
 Offer interdisciplinary training in biology, computational sciences, and AI methodologies to equip researchers with the skills and knowledge necessary to leverage AI effectively.
 Foster collaboration between biologists, data scientists, and AI researchers to promote knowledge exchange and cross-disciplinary innovation.